mfrachet/acodingdance/content/blog/tagged-template-litterals/index.md

 ['\n    <div>Hello ', '</div>\n  '] // strings representation
 ```

 The second argument `...interpolated` is an array holding all of the interpolated values.
 As you may have noticed, I've been "forced" to spread the arguments: we don't know how much values we get using tagged template literals.
-If you know how much argument you need to deal with your tag, you're not forced to use this approach.
+If you know how much argument you need to deal with, you'd better use these argument and name them.

 ```javascript
 [ 'Marvin' ] // ...interpolated representation